johannesulf/TabCorr/docs/examples/lensing.rst

 Galaxy-Galaxy Lensing
 =====================

 One can use ``TabCorr`` not only to compute galaxy clustering but also galaxy-galaxy lensing, a cross-correlation of the galaxies with the matter density field.
-To "tabulate" lensing for BolshoiP we can use the following code snippet.
+To "tabulate" lensing for BolshoiP, we can use the following code snippet.

 .. code-block:: python